Liqing-Li/Personal-Website/content/home/working paper.md

 +++

-Li, L. “Environmental Goods Provision and Gentrification: Evidence from MillionTreesNYC” (Submitted)
+Li, L. “Environmental Goods Provision and Gentrification: Evidence from MillionTreesNYC” (Under Review)

 Li, L., Ando, A. “Early Life Experience and Willingness To Pay for Conservation”